 Scanning and Faxing

-The library has a BookScan scanning station which allows users to scan books, documents and photos into .pdf, Word or jpeg files.
+The library has a BookScan scanning station which allows users to scan books, documents, and photos into .pdf, Word or jpeg files.
 Those files can then be sent to the print station ($0.15/page for black-and-white pages; $0.25/page for color), saved to a personal USB drive, uploaded to a Google Documents account, emailed, or faxed.
 Faxing from the scan station has a cost of $0.25/page for US/Canadian fax numbers or $1.00/page for international faxes.
 The station cannot receive faxes.
+As of 2019 the BookScan can also scan and convert up to 100 different languages in text or audio files.

 There are two digital readers available on the same wall as our rotating art collection capable of reading and printing microfilm and microfiche.
 Printing from the microfilm readers is black and white at a cost of $0.15/page.

-The library currently has one black and white copier located near the BookScan station on the first floor.
+The library currently has two black and white copiers located near the BookScan station on the first floor.
 Copies are $0.15/page.
 A change machine which accepts $1 and $5 bills is available in the lobby.

 The library owns a MakerBot Replicator 2 3D printer that it uses for program enhancements.
 This 3D printer is not currently available for public use but feel free to ask for a demo.